Bonds that rebuild lives

 Visiting Chrissy and Katrina is like encountering life-long friends.
 They share a beautiful rapport, laugh often, enjoy witty repartee, and clearly trust and admire each other greatly.

-“I help her not to be afraid so she can enjoy life and our outings such as swimming or a simple coffee at a café,” Katrina said.
+“I help her not to be afraid so she can enjoy life and activities such as swimming or a simple coffee at a café,” Katrina said.
 “Chrissy feels safe with me and knowing her good days and bad days has helped as we can just play things by ear at our regular services, no pressure.
 We also built trust when I told her that I had seven fur babies – that definitely sparked a flame in her and the conversations began.”

 _______________________________